Les Baux-de-Provence: Toponymy

+According to British historian Edward Gibbon, "Baux" may have evolved from "Balthes" (meaning "bold" in Gothic), referencing a noble Visigothic family of the same name, who claimed descent from the god Gaut.

+By a decree dated 7 August 1958, published in the Official Journal on 12 August 1958 and effective 13 August 1958, La Baux officially became Les Baux-de-Provence.
+In Provençal Occitan, the commune is called Lei Bauç de Provènça (classical norm) or Li Baus de Prouvènço (Mistralian norm).

+Bauxite, the aluminum ore, takes its name from this commune, where it was first mined.

 Geography

-Les Baux-de-Provence is located in the foothills of the Alpilles in the Parc Naturel Regional des Alpilles some 22 kilometers south of Avignon and 15 kilometers north-east of Arles.
+Les Baux-de-Provence is located in the foothills of the Alpilles in the Parc naturel régional des Alpilles some 22 kilometers south of Avignon and 15 kilometers northeast of Arles.
 Access to the commune is by the D27 road from Maussane-les-Alpilles in the south which passes through the village and continues north to join the D99 east of Mas-Blanc-des-Alpilles.
 The D5 also comes from Maussane-les-Alpilles in the south and passes through the east of the commune as it goes north to Saint-Rémy-de-Provence.
 The D27A links the two roads in the commune.
 The D78F branches from the D27 in the commune and goes south-west to join the D17 west of Paradou.
-Apart from the village there are the hamlets of Mes de Mai, Carita, and Manville.
-The commune is farmland in the south-east and forested hills in the rest.
+Apart from the village there are the hamlets of Mes de Mai, Carita and Manville.
+The commune is farmland in the southeast and forested hills in the rest.